©️ “Energy act” Small Fry in Oil (1973), Up Helly Aa Committee Archive, accessed 2024.

 Ancestors Rising film still (2022) © Deep Time Agency

-GeSCHICHTEN Rheinisches Revier | Film Screening Ancestors Rising at Conference LVR Landesmuseum Bonn, DE (October 24-25 2022)
+GeSCHICHTEN Rheinisches Revier | A Film Screening of Ancestors Rising at Conference LVR Landesmuseum Bonn, DE (October 24-25 2022)

 For centuries, the region between Cologne, Aachen, Mönchengladbach and Zülpich (DE) has been characterized by opencast lignite mining.
 The multifaceted change that accompanies this not only changes the cultural landscape through industrialization and resettlement, but also influences everyday life, working environments and social structures as well as politics and social discourses.
 The political decision to accelerate the phase-out of coal mining and power generation, as well as the current global political situation, have an existential impact on the people of the region in their current lives and plans for the future.